-agreement with the C under the Agreement were increased 3.0% this plan amendment 12, the collective bargaining WA was extended for one y , active pension bands in th .
-The LTPP was amended t which will apply to participa on or after January 1, 2013. year le LTRP to reflect ants in transfer assets and lia participants, alternate , 2013, the ALRIP was ame abilities of certain identified payees and beneficiaries (f the Phase III transfer) fron LTPP ("2013 between the Compar August 13, 2014 to in benefit amounts with on or after October 1 2014, there was an agreem y and the CWA that was sig crease the pension band m respect to participants who 2014 by 3.0%.
-The Plan w 19, 2014 to reflect this plan gned on ionthly retire vas Normal Retirement Age and Vesting The Normal Retirement Age is age 65 with the completion of 5 years of vesting service.
+On December 28, 2012, the collective bargaining agreement with the CWA was extended for one year under the Agreement, active pension bands in the LTRP were increased 3.0%.
+The LTPP was amended to reflect this plan amendment which will apply to participants in the LTRP who retire on or after January 1, 2013.
+Effective December 1, 2013, the ALRIP was amended to transfer assets and liabilities of certain identified LTPP participants, alternate payees and beneficiaries ("2013 LTPP Transferees" of the Phase III transfer) from the LTPP to the ALRIP.
+Effective October 1, 2014, there was an agreement between the Company and the CWA that was signed on August 13, 2014 to increase the pension band monthly benefit amounts with respect to participants who retire on or after October 1, 2014 by 3.0%.
+The Plan was amended December 19, 2014 to reflect this plan amendment.
+Normal Retirement Age and Vesting The Normal Retirement Age is age 65 with the completion of 5 years of vesting service.
 Employees with at least 5 years of vesting service are 100% vested in their pension benefit.
 Employees who terminate with less than 5 years of vesting service are not vested and are not entitled to any benefits under the Plan.
 However, all participants who were active as of December 26, 2002 are 100% vested as a result of the requirements of Section 420 of the Internal Revenue Code, in connection with the transfer of excess LTPP assets to cover retiree medical claims.
+Retirement Eligibility and Early Retirement Reduction Service pensions are provided when the following conditions are met:

+A = - Minimum Years of Net

+Age Credited Service

+65 and 10

-Retirement Eligibility and Early Retirement Reduction Service pensions are conditions are met: provided when the followin g N linimum rs of Net Age Credited 65 55 and and 10 20 50 and 20 25 Any age and 30 service pension amor percent (0.5%) for ea employee's age at re ess than 30 years of service unt is discounted by one-ha ch full or partial month by w tirement is less than 55 yea t 30 years of service, the se t discounted for age. lf /hich the Irs.
-If the Pension Amount amount prior to any early f the
+55 and 20

+50 and 25

+Any age and 30

+If the employee has less than 30 years of service, the service pension amount is discounted by one-half percent (0.5%) for each full or partial month by which the employee's age at retirement is less than 55 years.
+If the employee has at least 30 years of service, the service pension amount is not discounted for age.